open-spaced-repetition/ts-fsrs/README.md

 # About The

-ts-fsrs is a TypeScript package used to implement the Free Spaced Repetition Scheduler (FSRS) algorithm.
-It helps developers apply FSRS to their flashcard applications, thereby improving the user learning experience.,
+ts-fsrs is a TypeScript package used to implement the [Free Spaced Repetition Scheduler (FSRS) algorithm](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler).
+It helps developers apply FSRS to their flashcard applications, there by improving the user learning experience.

 # Usage